 The Challenge of Starting as a Service Business

-Starting off as a consulting firm can be a great way to reduce the risks of starting up while growing a business.
+Starting off as a consulting firm can be a great way to reduce the risks of starting up while funding product development.
 To get out of consulting however, your solution must be scalable.
 It’s important to steer clear from building a product for a market of one.

-Here’s a great talk by entrepreneur Alex Cowan on Getting from Consulting to Scalable Products:
+Here’s a great talk by serial entrepreneur Alex Cowan on Getting from Consulting to Scalable Products:

 More on Consulting Products

 - B2B Consulting: Can Consulting Help You Build and Validate a Business Faster?

 - How Cobrainer Used Consulting to Bootstrap and Validate an Enterprise Product

 - 14 Ways B2B Entrepreneurs Can Extend their Startup Runway to Go the Distance

 Join our free email course on finding B2B business ideas: